American Principles Project: Gay and transgender people

+APP aims to change societal attitudes toward gay and transgender rights.
 APP has funded political campaign ads that reflect the organization's opposition to civil rights protections for LGBTQ people.
 APP has opposed same-sex marriage and supported restrictions on transgender youth.
+APP has said that its longterm goal is to eliminate transgender healthcare in its entirety.
+It has opposed allowing parents to approve gender-affirming healthcare for their children, such as puberty blocking medication.